 Risk management and treasury policy

 The Board considers risk assessment as an integral activity in achieving its strategic objectives, with the Board regularly reviewing its projects and activities in this regard.
 The Company finances its operations through equity and holds its cash as a liquid resource to fund the obligations of the Company.
 Decisions regarding the management of these assets are approved by the Board.
-Please refer to page 54 of the financial statements.

 The Directors intend to comply with Rules 21 and 31 of the AIM Rules relating to Directors’ dealings and will take all reasonable steps to ensure compliance by the Group’s applicable employees as well.
 The Board has adopted a Share Dealing Code that is appropriate for an AIM quoted company and this applies to Directors, senior management and any employees who are in possession of “unpublished price sensitive information”.
 All such persons are prohibited from trading in the Company’s securities if they are in possession of “unpublished price sensitive information”.
 Subject to this condition and trading prohibitions applying to certain periods, trading can occur provided the relevant individual has received the appropriate prescribed clearance.